llvm-project/llvm-project-phab/llvm/docs/CommandGuide/lit.rst

  %S         source dir (directory of the file currently being run)
  %p         same as %S
  %{pathsep} path separator
- %t         temporary file name unique to the test
+ %t         temporary file name unique to the test, if you need a directory
- %T         temporary directory unique to the test
+            use `mkdir -p %t`
  %%         %
  ========== ==============